jessehamner/WeatherWidget/README.md

 The script is a simple library of functions, held together with some glue in main().
-For locations other than Fort Worth / DFW, the end-user will need to change three abbreviations in the code: one for the [weather forecast office](https://en.wikipedia.org/wiki/List_of_National_Weather_Service_Weather_Forecast_Office), one for the
+For locations other than Fort Worth / DFW, the end-user will need to change numerous abbreviations in the YaML settings file, including: one for the [weather forecast office](https://en.wikipedia.org/wiki/List_of_National_Weather_Service_Weather_Forecast_Office), one for the
 [radar station](https://radar.weather.gov/)